 May Day is an annual celebration and recognition of workers’ rights that occurs around the world on May 1st.
 It also pays respect to the struggles of different minority groups, which includes an LGBTQ+ rally and meet-up.
 I attended the event for the first time this year and had the pleasure of interviewing Ari Gutierrez, who serves as the co-founder and advisory board president of the Latino Equality Alliance.
-In his interview, he provides insightful background about May Day’s origins and importance, as well as information about his own organization.
+In her interview, she provides insightful background about May Day’s origins and importance, as well as information about her own organization.

 May 1, 2017